hu-macsy/simexpal/docs/user_guide.rst

 As an example, imagine that you want to benchmark the running time of merge sort using different minimum block sizes, as well as its running time depending on different algorithms for minimal blocks.

+..
-This example is implemented in directory TODO of the simexpal repository.
+    TODO: This example is implemented in directory TODO of the simexpal repository.

 Those variants can be handled by simexpal using the following stanzas: